PHPCompatibility/PHPCompatibility/README.md

 Other advanced options, such as changing the message type or severity of select sniffs, as described in the [PHPCS Annotated ruleset](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Annotated-ruleset.xml) wiki page are, of course, also supported.

+#### `testVersion` in the ruleset versus command-line

+In PHPCS 3.2.0 and lower, once you set the `testVersion` in the ruleset, you could not overrule it from the command-line anymore.
+Starting with PHPCS 3.3.0, the `testVersion` set via the command-line will overrule the `testVersion` in the ruleset.

+This allows for more flexibility when, for instance, your project needs to comply with PHP `5.5-`, but you have a bootstrap file which needs to be compatible with PHP `5.2-`.

 #### PHPCompatibility specific options